colwynmyself/ansible/ansible/README.md

 These can all be run by reading the playbooks, seeing what inventory they use, and running `ansible-playbook -i inventories/digitalocean playbooks/PLAYBOOK.yml`.
-Sorry, you won't be able to use the existing inventory unless you steal my SSH key - which if you have then have fun!
+Sorry, you won't be able to use the existing inventory unless you steal my SSH key - if you've done that then have fun!

 ### Digital Ocean Setup